in28minutes/java-tutorial-for-beginners/01-Quiz/Q01-IntroductionToJavaProgrammingWithJShell-MultiplicationTable.md

     -   b) 5
     -   c) 3
     -   Answer: a) 5, 3

+The correct answer is a) 5, 3.

+In the expression 5 * 3, 5 and 3 are the operands.
+In general, an operand in programming and mathematics is a term of a mathematical operation that takes part in the operation.

+In this case, the operation is multiplication (*), and the two numbers (5 and 3) that are being multiplied are the operands.
+So, the numbers 5 and 3 are the values on which the multiplication operation is performed.
+Hence, the answer is a) 5, 3.

 3. What is the modulo operator in Java?

     -   a) *